 Retrieve probe information.
-Polymorphic: Information, Limits, Hall.
-Parameters for In Parameters for Information: Channel List (empty) In Channel [] Channels for which to retrieve the information.
+Polymorphic: Information, Limits, Hall, Raw Hall Parameters for Information: Channel List (empty) In Channel [] Channels for which to retrieve the information.
 Each channel is an array of multiplexer port numbers.
-Model Numbers Out U32[ ] Model number for each of the specified probes.
-Serial Numbers Out U32[ ] Serial number for each of the specified probes.
+Model Numbers Out U32[] Model number for each of the specified probes.
+Serial Numbers Out U32[] Serial number for each of the specified probes.
+Designations Out String[] Designation for each of the specified probes.
 Parameters for Li mits: Channel List (empty) In Channel [] Channels for which to retrieve the limits.
 Each channel is an array of multiplexer port numbers.
-Maxima (UNIT) Out F64[] Range maxima for each of the specified probes, in the currently configured units (see Section 5-7-10).
-Minima(UNIT) Out F64[] Range minima for each of the specified probes, in the currently configured units (see Section 5-7-10).
+Maxima (UNIT) Out F64[] Range maxima for each of the specified probes, in the currently configured units (see Section 5-7-4).
+Minima(UNIT) Out F64[] Range minima for each of the specified probes, in the currently configured units (see Section 5-7-4).
 The "Hall" instance returns the Hall sensor reading of the currently selected probe.
 An error is returned if the probe has no Hall sensor.
-Parameters for Ha all: Γ B Hall Out F64 Returned Hall field magnitude.
+Parameters for Ha all: Out EG4 Poturned Hell field magnitude

+B Hall Out F64 Returned Hall field magnitude.

 Bx Hall Out F64 Returned Hall X component.

 By Hall Out F64 Returned Hall Y component.

 Bz Hall Out F64 Returned Hall Z component.